 CHARLESTON, W.Va. — With the state’s mask mandate lifted on Sunday, businesses and restaurants can now operate at full capacity with no COVID-19 restrictions in place.
+This means that people can now dine at their favorite bbq restaurant without having to worry about any restrictions.

 Richie Heath, the West Virginia Hospitality & Travel Association (WVHTA) Executive Director told MetroNews while that’s now an option, the lack of workforce at some places is forcing restaurants to keep guidelines such as only using half its capacity.